assistER

 The Problem

-Long ER wait times aren’t just a small frustration for patients.
-They correlate with significantly decreased satisfaction, which makes patients more likely to leave the ER without being seen or to avoid returning even when they need to.
-This puts their health at risk.
+Across the US, ER wait times have been trending upward for decades.
+During the COVID-19 pandemic, they reached an all-time high, with reported wait times of up to 48 hours.
+Long ER wait times aren’t just a frustration, however.
+They correlate with significantly decreased patient satisfaction, which makes patients more likely to leave the ER without being seen or to avoid returning even when they need to, which puts their health at risk.

 The Solution

-Keeping the focus on patient advocacy
+Focusing on patient advocacy

 My Motivation